 - Raises at Zappos come from building skills and capabilities.
 Employees pass skill tests and receive pay raises.
 Raises do not come from schmoozing with managers or other preferential actions that are not measurable.
 Call center employees are expected to be available for customer calls 80% of the time, and this is the standard employees must meet.
 Standards are not yet in place for mid-management to senior management in all jobs.

 - Each manager is expected to spend 10-20% of the department's time on employee team building activities.
 It makes employees feel comfortable with the culture, with each other, and they develop relationships that live the core values that Zappos espouses.
 Activities range from contest dioramas from movies in employee services to the shipping department putting on an Easter egg hunt.
 Various departments hold cookouts regularly.
-Zappos sponsors a couple of family events a year and three big company-wide events: a summer picnic, a January party at Tony Hsieh's, and a vendor party that employees and families attend.
+Zappos sponsors a couple of family events a year and three big company-wide events: a summer picnic, a January party at Tony Hsieh's, Zappos CEO, and a vendor party that employees and families attend.
 Additionally, Zappos holds quarterly smaller events such as theater, bowling alley parties, and so on.

 - Managers are key at Zappos for promoting the company culture.
 Managers hire and fire, but they must do it with Human Resources support.
 Managers make job offers; call and then make a written job offer.
-Managers enter data in offer letterforms for consistency.
+Managers enter data into offer letterforms for consistency.